wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-test-debug-deployment-options/includes/3-understand-test-debug-office-add-ins.md

 You can locally install (sideload) your add-in for testing and debugging on Windows, Mac, and in a web browser.
 You can also sideload your Excel or Word add-in on an iPad.
 Use Node.js, ASP.NET, or another preferred means to web host your add-in on your development machine.

+If you create your project using the Yeoman generator for Office Add-ins, you can run `npm run start` in a command-line prompt to start and sideload your add-in to Excel on Windows or `npm run start:web` to run it in a web browser, though you'll have to manually sideload to Excel in the browser.

+If you create your project using Visual Studio (VS), you can run the project in VS debug mode and it will automatically sideload to Excel on Windows.

 ## Debug your add-in

 You can debug your add-in using the following methods: